-At the February 14 hearing, the Select Area commercial winter, spring, and summer fisheries and treaty commercial fisheries will be considered; the mainstem Columbia River recreational spring Chinook fishery will be considered in a hearing scheduled for February 22.
+At the February 13 hearing, the states will consider Select Area commercial winter, spring, and summer fisheries and treaty commercial fisheries; the mainstem Columbia River recreational spring Chinook fishery will be considered in a hearing scheduled for February 21.
 Other general permanent fishery rules may also be considered.
 Modifications to seasons adopted at these hearings and other recreational and commercial seasons will be considered at future hearings as additional information on fish runs and ongoing fisheries become available.